PaddlePaddle/PaddleSeg/contrib/RSSegBenchmark/README.md

-# Remote Sensing Benchmark
+# A Benchmark for Segmentation on Remote Sensing Images

 ## 1 Introduction

 To understand more topographic information of objects, semantic segmentation is widely applied to remote sensing images and contributes to land cover mapping, disaster prediction, urban planning and so on.
+This project uses PaddleSeg for semantic segmentation on remote sensing images.
+The main contributions are summarized as follows:

-PaddleSeg releases **A Benchmark for Semantic Segmentation on Remote Sensing Images** to provide standard configuration and several comparable baseline models.
-Moreover, we design **A Coarse-to-Fine Model (C2FNet)**, which optimizes the baseline methods to achieve accurate segmentation of small objects.
+* **A Benchmark for Semantic Segmentation on Remote Sensing Images** is provided with standard configuration and several comparable baseline models.
+* **Self-supervised learning** based pre-trained models for semantic segmentation on remote sensing images are provided to facilitate further research.
+* **A Coarse-to-Fine Model (C2FNet)** is proposed on the above benchmark to optimizes these baseline methods to achieve accurate segmentation of small objects.
+Check [here](./c2fnet/README.md) for details.

 ## 2 Model Performance

 ### 2.1 Baseline Models

-The Benchmark implements some baseline models on iSAID, ISPRS Potsdam and ISPRS Vaihingen datasets.
+The Benchmark implements some baseline models on [iSAID](https://captain-whu.github.io/iSAID), [ISPRS Potsdam](https://www.isprs.org/education/benchmarks/UrbanSemLab/2d-sem-label-potsdam.aspx) and [ISPRS Vaihingen](https://www.isprs.org/education/benchmarks/UrbanSemLab/2d-sem-label-vaihingen.aspx) datasets.
 The results are as follows.

-### iSAID
+#### 2.1.1 iSAID
 | Model | Resolution | Backbone | Iters | mIoU(%) | Links |
 | ----- | ---------- | ---------- | -----------------| ----------------- | ------- |
 | DANet | 512x512 | ResNet50 | 80000 | 37.30 | [cfg](./configs/danet/danet_resnet50_isaid_512_512.yml) \| [model](danet_resnet) |